Ankit-Kumar20/the_project_2/README.md

 ### Travel Flow Generation Process

 1. **User Input**: User clicks "New Trip" button and fills in travel details (From, To, Days, Stops)
-2. **Tavily Search**: The system searches the web for real-time travel information:
+2. **Exa Search**: The system searches the web for real-time travel information:
    - Best attractions in destination
    - Travel guides and routes
    - Popular activities